zacanger/trash/README.md

 Today we're going to talk about Ajax, and how we can use jQuery to make Ajax requests.

 Ajax allows us to retreive data from a server or API without refreshing the entire page.
-Before Ajax that's what would happen.
+Before Ajax, the entire page would need to refresh in order to retreive new data.

 Essentially, ajax has the helped web to become what it is today.
 Can you imagine making a facebook post and having it refresh the entire website?